Computing the center of a fusion category: Basic assumptions, notation, and facts

 \section{Basic assumptions, notation, and facts}

 We first want to emphasize that we do \emph{not} require monoidal categories to be strict, i.e. the associators \eqref{equ:ass} may be non-identity morphisms.
 It is true that by Mac Lane's strictness theorem \cite[Theorem 2.8.5]{EGNO}, any monoidal category is monoidally equivalent to a strict monoidal category.
 But such a monoidal equivalence may be difficult to represent in the computer, which is against our algorithmic approach.
 Moreover, to represent a monoidal category in the computer one will usually choose a skeleton.
 Even though every category is equivalent to a skeletal category, a monoidal category may in general not be monoidally equivalent to a skeletal strict monoidal category, i.e. one cannot achieve strict and skeletal simultaneously, see \cite[Remark 2.8.7]{EGNO}.
-We will thus incorporate associators everywhere.
+We will thus incorporate associators everywhere and will not necessarily assume the category to be skeletal.

 We do assume, however, strictness for the unit object $\mathbb 1$ of a monoidal category $\mathcal{C}$ in the sense that we require the unit morphism $\iota\colon \mathbb 1 \otimes \mathbb 1 \to \mathbb 1$ to be the identity, and for any $X \in \mathcal{C}$ we identify $\mathbb 1 \otimes X$ and $X\otimes \mathbb 1$ with $X$.
 This is a basic assumption also in \cite{EGNO}, see \cite[Remark 2.2.9]{EGNO}, and it is not problematic as was strictness because one can simply choose the skeleton appropriately, see \cite[Exercise 2.8.8]{EGNO}.